Skip to main content

 Message format compatibility

-Acontext supports two message formats for maximum compatibility:
+Acontext supports three message formats for maximum compatibility:

 OpenAI Format